aws-samples/media-localization-with-visual-dubbing-lip-sync/finetune-tts/README.md

 cd finetune-tts
 ```

-4. Prepare training dataset - The training data consists of wav file and the corresponding transcription.
-The pair makes a single entry to training the model.
-The more data you feed into the model the better the results will be.
-As a rule of thumb, quality matters.
-Only feed high quality audios with clear recordings.
+1. Prepare training dataset - The training data consists of wav files and the corresponding transcriptions.
+The wav/transcription pair makes a single entry for the training data.
+As a general rule, more data used for training the model yields better results.
+Additionally, data quality matters, that means only feed high quality audios with clear recordings.
 Feeding around 10-14 hours of audio/transcription samples would yield really good results.
 This is especially true for training the model with a new language.
 Additionally, you may need to preprocess the audio files to match the required sample rate (typically 22050 Hz for Tortoise TTS).

-5. Create a Training Data file - The training dataset follows the structure of [LJ-Speech](https://keithito.com/LJ-Speech-Dataset/) dataset format.
+2. Create a Training Data file - The training dataset follows the structure of [LJ-Speech](https://keithito.com/LJ-Speech-Dataset/) dataset format.
 An example row of a data file looks like this:

    ```
    audio/1_00006.wav| Then, on the other hand, it's a romantic drama.